Things to do around Freycinet & The East Coast, Tasmania

 • Scenic Drives: Take the scenic route through the area, enjoying the rolling hills, beaches, and lush forests.

 • Historic and cultural highlights surround Freycinet given its Aboriginal existence, dating back some 30,000 years, and subsequent European settlement history.
 The latter was borne on the back of whaling parties, tin and coal miners, and pastoralists who lived here.
-It has been said that their early whaling days dragging whale carcasses, blood red, across Wineglass Bay that was responsible for the naming this bay, not its curvaciousness.
+It’s been said that their early whaling days dragging whale carcasses, blood red, across Wineglass Bay was responsible for the naming of this bay, not its curvy shape!

 • Verge Edge of the Bay Restaurant is semi-casual, open for dinner only.
 The Edge focuses on simple, fresh, and local dishes perfect for a relaxing meal with views.